 5. Confidential Information and Data Security.

 5.1 Confidential Information.
-In connection with the Agreement, including the negotiation of the Agreement, a Party (“Recipient”) may receive or have access to confidential or proprietary information of the other Party or its affiliates (“Discloser''), whether received or disclosed by such Parties or their respective personnel, representatives, or other agents (collectively “Representatives”).
+In connection with the Agreement, including the negotiation of the Agreement, a Party (“Recipient”) may receive or have access to confidential or proprietary information of the other Party or its affiliates (“Discloser''), whether received or disclosed by such Parties or their respective Representatives.
 As used in the Agreement, “Confidential Information” means the information exchanged by the Parties prior to or during negotiation of the Agreement that should be reasonably understood to be confidential or proprietary in nature, regardless of whether such information was provided subject to a nondisclosure agreement between the Parties, the terms and conditions of the Agreement, any proprietary information, technical data, demographic information, trade secrets, or know-how, including research, product plans, products, services, customers, customer lists, software, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances, or other business information disclosed by either Party either directly or indirectly in any form but excluding information that: (a) was lawfully, and not otherwise as a result of any violation of confidentiality obligations, in Recipient’s possession before receiving it from Discloser; (b) is rightfully received by Recipient from a third party without restriction, and, to Recipient’s knowledge, without a breach of a confidentiality obligation imposed on such third party; (c) is or becomes generally available to the public other than through a breach of the Agreement; or (d) was or is independently developed by Recipient without use of or reference to any Confidential Information.
 For avoidance of doubt, Affirm’s proprietary financial platform, including any solution designs, specifications, enhancements, or improvements made thereto, is Affirm’s Confidential Information.